navigation bar

 Hazards to navigation

-With a gradient of about 25 feet per mile in the top 5 miles the Little Mo offers heavy whitewater excitement, with rapids reaching Class IV category at high flow levels.
-Coming downriver from Albert Pike Recreational Area, the major rapids are Keyhole, a long Class II rock garden starting about 2.2 miles below Albert Pike and ending at the confluence of Blaylock Creek; Winding Stairs Rapid at 3.8 miles is a Class III-IV "boat bender", with the river forking just above the rapid.
-Enter Winding Stair Rapid from teh left fork; Edgar's Surprise at 4.8 miles is a Class II with a mid-stream ledge running parallel to the river, creating a dangerous left bank hydraulic current that can swamp an open canoe; a willow "jungle" is located at about 6.4 miles below Albert Pike, with no clear channel, and is best run on the right; Acceleration Rapid, at 6.6 miles starts with large standing waves over 4 feet high that can swamp an open canoe.
+With a gradient of about 39 feet per mile in the top 1 mile, and 21.7 fpm in the first ten miles, the Little Mo offers heavy whitewater excitement, with rapids reaching Class IV category at high flow levels.
+Coming downriver from Albert Pike Recreational Area, the major rapids are Keyhole, a long Class II rock garden starting about 2.2 miles below Albert Pike Campground and ending at the confluence of Blaylock Creek; Winding Stairs Rapid, a series of drops in quick succession, at 3.8 miles below Albert Pike campground is a Class III-IV "boat bender", with the river forking just above the rapid.
+Scout Winding Stair Rapid from the left bank and enter from the left fork; Edgar's Surprise at 4.8 miles below Albert Pike Campground is a Class II with a mid-stream ledge running parallel to the river, creating a dangerous left bank hydraulic current that can swamp an open canoe; a willow "jungle" is located at about 6.4 miles below Albert Pike Campground, with no clear channel, and is best run on the right; Acceleration Rapid, at 6.6 miles starts with large standing waves over 4 feet high that can swamp an open canoe.
 The river narrows entering the rapid, causing the formation of the standing waves.

 River access points